How to build a pricing engine for e-commerce promotions and offers

 - Support catalogs of several million SKUs.

-- Support up to several thousand stores (a must).
+- Support up to several thousand stores.

 Keeping in mind the requirements above, the conceptual architecture of the service becomes clear: